MisterBeardy/saintcalendar/docs/api_testing/missing_apis.md

 **Rationale**: The navigation includes saint management, and years are a key component of saint profiles.
 Dedicated endpoints would allow for better year-specific operations and analytics.

-### Milestone Management
+### Milestone Data Management
-**Current Status**: Milestones are included in saint relations but lack dedicated API access.
+**Current Status**: Milestone Data are included in saint relations but lack dedicated API access.

 **Suggested Endpoints**:
 - `/api/milestones` - CRUD operations for Milestone records